 - Dr. Prabhakar, who completed his MBBS, MD, MS, and FMAS from Kursk State Medical University, Meenakshi University, and Indian Association of Gastrointestinal Endo Surgeons and has experience of 7 years in his specialty.

 - Dr. Senthil, who completed his MBBS, MS, FIAGES, FICS, and FASI from PSG Institute of Medical Sciences and Research, Kilpauk Medical College Chennai, and Madras Medical College.

 - Dr. Padmanabhan S.R., who completed his MBBS, MS from PSG Institute of Medical Sciences and Research and Kilpauk Medical College Chennai and has experience of 8 years in his specialty.

 - Dr. A Ashiq Ahmed, who completed his MBBS, MS, FMAS, and FIAGES from Madurai Medical College and Madras Medical College, and has experience of 4 years in his specialty.

-You can consult the best surgeons who specialize in less invasive procedures of hydrocelectomy in Chennai at a Pristyn care clinic near you.
-Book an appointment now with our surgeons in Chennai to undergo the less invasive and advanced procedure hydrocelectomy.
-Our medical coordinators are just a call away from helping you to get the permanent and instant solution from all the troubles caused by hydrocele.
+You can consult the best surgeons who specialize in minimally invasive procedures of hydrocelectomy in Chennai at a Pristyn care clinic near you.
+Book an appointment now with our surgeons in Chennai to undergo the minimally invasive and advanced procedure hydrocelectomy.
+Our medical coordinators are just a call away from helping you to get the optimal solution from all the troubles caused by hydrocele.

 Visit Pristyn Care Clinics in Chennai for Optimal Care